CircleChess

 Which Chess Piece Can Only Move Diagonally?
 The answer is Bishop

-So, how does this chess piece only move diagonally?
+So, which chess piece only moves diagonally?
+Bishop.
+But how?
 Each player starts with two bishops, positioned next to the knights on squares c1 and f1 for White, and c8 and f8 for Black.
 These pieces are confined to their initial square colors throughout the game; one operates solely on light squares, the other on dark.
 This color-bound movement is a defining characteristic of bishops.

 In chess, bishops are considered minor pieces, each valued at three points, similar to knights.
 Their long-range diagonal movement allows them to influence both flanks of the board, especially in open positions where pawn structures don’t obstruct their paths.
-A pair of bishops, often referred to as the “bishop pair,” can be particularly powerful, controlling squares of both colors and coordinating attacks effectively.
+A pair of bishops, often called the “bishop pair,” can be particularly powerful, controlling squares of both colors and coordinating attacks effectively.

 However, bishops’ color-bound nature means they can only control half the squares on the board.
 This limitation can be a disadvantage in closed positions where pawns block diagonal lines.
-In such scenarios, knights, with their unique L-shaped movement, may prove more versatile.
+In such scenarios, knights may prove more versatile with their unique L-shaped movement.

 To appreciate the bishop’s potential, consider its role in various phases of the game: